Henry Millicer: Second World War

-Aeronautical engineer and academic
+Aeronautical engineering and academic career

 In 1943 he obtained a scholarship to study for a master's degree in aeronautical engineering at Imperial College, London, joining Airspeed Ltd. in 1945 and later the Percival Aircraft Company.
 The Percival Provost design is attributed to Millicer.

 In 1950 he migrated to Australia and became chief aerodynamicist at the Government Aircraft Factories (GAF), working on the Jindivik and the Malkara missile.
 With two colleagues, Gordon Bennett (head of structures) and James Tutty, he entered a design competition sponsored by the Royal Aero Club of London for a replacement aircraft for the de Havilland Chipmunk.
 The Millicer team beat 103 contestants and won the competition with a design that ultimately became the Victa Airtourer.

 After several years of production Victa Aviation sold the rights to a New Zealand company.
 Millicer also had developed a slightly larger 4 place aircraft known as the Aircruiser, with one prototype built at the Bankstown, New South Wales, Victa factory and first flown in 1966.
 A military trainer version of this was under development at the time of the closure of the Victa operation which was subsequently converted in NZ into the PAC CT/4 military trainer.

-His other inventions include a patent for the vortex flap and a suction grass mower (honored in the Sydney 2000 Olympics opening).
+His other inventions include a patent for the vortex flap and a suction grass mower (honoured in the Sydney 2000 Olympics opening).
 He also published Aerodynamics for Soaring Pilots for the Gliding Club of Victoria.

 Millicer became the principal lecturer in Aeronautics at the Royal Melbourne Institute of Technology (RMIT) with a view to establishing this faculty as the leading school in Australia.

+Later life

-He retired in 1980 but remained associated with his faculty at RMIT and in 1984 his work was recognised with the award of an Honorary Doctorate in aeronautical engineering.
-In 1992 he was made a Member of the Order of Australia.
+Millicer retired in 1980 but remained associated with his faculty at RMIT and in 1984 his work was recognised with the award of an Honorary Doctorate in aeronautical engineering.
+In 1992, he was made a Member of the Order of Australia.
 He continued to be involved in the design of aircraft and formed Millicer Aircraft Industries which bought the rights to the Aircruiser that Millicer had designed for Victa.
 He continued to act as an advisor for aeronautical graduate projects on a part-time basis.

 Millicer died at the age of 81.
 His ashes were scattered from the air over the coast near his home at Anglesea, off the Great Ocean Road.
 He is survived by a son, Richard Maciej, and two daughters, the author Joanna Millicer Hempel, and Helen Millicer, and eight grandchildren.